CornellDataScience/NLP_Research-FA17/README.md

 # CDS: NLP Research Team

 ## About Us
 We are a student-led research team from [Cornell Data Science ](https://datascience.engineering.cornell.edu/index.html)(CDS), working on Natural Language Processing projects under [Prof. Thorsten Joachims](http://www.cs.cornell.edu/people/tj/).
-This semester, we are participating in the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge), aiming to provide analytic insights from the raw review texts.
-Our final products are in the form research paper, making the use of machine learning algorithms and statistical validations.
+This semester, we are participating in the [Yelp Dataset Challenge](https://www.yelp.com/dataset/challenge) to provide analytic insights from raw review texts.
+Our final products are research papers which makes use of machine learning algorithms and statistical validations.
 You can visit the subteam sections to see our individual work.

 ## Achivements

-Coming Soon!
+This past semester, we had a wide range of research topics, from recommendation system to deep style transfer.
+In general, we took the approach called Natural Language Processing -- an interaction between machine learning and text analysis.

+All researches demonstrated remarkable results; an implementation of recommendation system that beats industry standard algorithm, an accurate analytic tool to assess business trends, a classifier to identify locally popular users, and a writing style transfer with deep learning.

 ## Subteams